s-w-1-t-c-h/dart_rs/README.md

 # dart_rs
-Basic Dart reverse shell code.
+Basic Dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
 Pretty self explanatory.

 You’ll need Windows.
 I used a Windows 7 64-bit VM.
 From there: